Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 ```
 </details>
 <br>
-This one command have us alot of info however we are looking for one specific piece of information, that is the suggested profiles.
+This one command gave us alot of info however we are looking for one specific piece of information, that is the suggested profiles.

 ```
 Suggested Profile(s) : Win7SP1x64, Win7SP0x64, Win2008R2SP0x64, Win2008R2SP1x64_23418, Win2008R2SP1x64, Win7SP1x64_23418